obalderes/Stuymazon/README.md

 <b>STUYMAZON</b>

-Welcome to STUYMAZON the official buying and selling site for the Stuyvesant community.
+Welcome to STUYMAZON, the official buying and selling site for the Stuyvesant community.
+STUYMAZON provides students with an easy to use, extensive mode of exchange for everything from AP review books to sneakers in mint condition.
+It's unique buying feature allows for users to request items they are interested in buying rather than simply browsing items already for sale.

 Users can:
 <ul> - put items up for sale </ul>